 2. Fabric Stop

 To not have to buy any extra pieces, like the zipper stops, you can use scrap fabric or binding to act as a stop at the top of your zipper.
 To do this, cut a small rectangle of fabric or binding and fold it over the zipper teeth.
 Sew it in place while sewing the zipper onto your application to create a nice, clean-looking top stop that blends in with your fabric.
 This method is simple and looks great; however, it does require you to keep the zipper slider in place while sewing.
 This isn’t a big deal, but you will need to be aware of the slider when sewing.

 3. Cut & Melt Extra Teeth

 This third method is another resourceful way to use the materials you already have.
-On a VISLON zipper, cut off two zipper teeth from the discarded part of the zipper.
+On a molded tooth zipper, cut off two zipper teeth from the discarded part of the zipper.
 Fit those teeth into the teeth on the end of your good zipper.
 Then use a hotknife to melt the teeth together.
 This creates a subtle and permanent zipper stop.
-This method can be done after sewing, if you prefer to sew without the zipper slider in place, however it does require a hotknife and can only be used for VISLON zippers.
+This method can be done after sewing, if you prefer to sew without the zipper slider in place.
+However it does require a hotknife and can only be used for molded tooth zippers.

 As you can see, there’s really no right or wrong way to stop your zipper slider.
 It’s all up to your personal preference.